 We live in an uber connected world.
 Our Fitbit monitors our heart-rate, then syncs it to our fitness app.
 We use our phones to adjust our Nest settings from afar.
 Our FarmBot waters our garden, and our FeedandGo makes sure our pets don’t starve.
 Our nanny-cam streams real-time video to our phone, or revels who’s stealing that delivery from our front porch.
 Developing, and testing, software for the rapidly evolving number of things connected to the internet creates specific challenges for developers, and complex testing requirements.

 To reach the largest number of customers your product must perform reliably across platforms, web browsers, OS, and screen sizes while performing consistently during varying traffic volumes, and over different wi-fi speeds encountered by devices on the move.
 Application Program Interfaces, or APIs, are how IoT devices communicate and deserve special attention.
-The way to do this is through comprehensive API performance testing.
+The way to do this is through comprehensive API testing.

 IoT tech breaks boundaries and expands possibilities, but it’s also vulnerable to security breaches.
-It’s hard to establish security priorities and define the right testing tools when everything’s in a flux, but that is another factor to consider in IoT SQA.
+It’s hard to establish security priorities and define the right testing tools when everything’s in a flux, but that is another factor to consider in IoT testing.
 With IoT, products should be tested for functionality, reliability, effectiveness, and most importantly — security.

-5. Performance test your APIs
+5. Performance Test Your APIs

 API testing begins with functionality, but also includes testing for reliability, performance under load, and security.
 It’s crucial your product works consistently through many variables and user flows.

-6. The major threats to IoT are security related
+6. The Major Threats to IoT are Security Related

 Establish requirements early for network and web interface protocols, and user authentication processes.

 Big-Data – The “Four V’s”